-- Steady green = this is your line, either on-hook (in a handsfree mode) or off-hook, when the line is active. - Steady red = another station is using this line. - Flashing red = a call is coming in on this line. - Flashing orange = this line will be answered when you lift the handset. - Winking green with repetitive off periods = your line is on hold. - Winking red = the call has been placed on hold by another station. - Fluttering orange = your line has recalled from hold. - Fluttering red = the line put on hold by another station has recalled.
+- Steady green = line is in use at your station. - Steady red = line is in use at another station. - Flashing red = line is ringing. - Flashing orange = line is ringing and will be answered when you take you telephone off hook. - Winking green with repetitive off periods = line is on hold at your station. - Winking red = the call has been placed on hold by another station. - Fluttering orange = line placed on hold has recalled your station. - Fluttering red = the line put on hold by another station has recalled.